In this article

 And in 2014, Google released Google Inbox, a more efficient email client.
 It was described as a cross between Gmail and Google Now and took on the approach of a to-do list.

-Current users of Gmail (myself included) were curious to know what this new email client could do, and how much different was it to Gmail.
-During Gmail’s beta-testing phase, users were given 50 Gmail invites to send to their friends.
+Current users of Gmail (myself included) were curious to know what this new email client could do, and how much different was it from Gmail.
+During Gmail's beta-testing phase, users were given 50 Gmail invites to send to their friends.
 For Google Inbox, however, each user only gets a maximum of three invites.

 I requested an invite from Google and got mine after three weeks of waiting.
 More impatient users could be found bidding for invites on eBay, with one of them actually paying $205 for it:

 On 6th Nov 2014, the Gmail team announced a one-hour window for everyone to get their invites.
 Understanding the draw of the scarcity principle, I'd wager that the email load received by the Gmail team asking for invites would be pretty intense.